Toloka/docs/en/guide/concepts/messaging.md

 - Tolokers and requesters in Toloka are anonymous.
 Don't specify your contact details or request them from Tolokers.
 Contact information includes phone numbers, email addresses, and social network or messenger accounts.

 - Show respect to Tolokers and use a business writing style.
-If you received an offensive message from a Toloker, contact [службу поддержки Толоки]({{ toloka-support }}).
+If you received an offensive message from a Toloker, contact the [Toloka support]({{ toloka-support }}).

 - Don't send too many bulk emails to avoid alienating Tolokers.